Dungworth Green, Sheffield, South Yorkshire, S6 6HE

 Small school, Big ambitions

 Welcome back!
-We hope you have had a lovely Christmas break!
+We hope you had a super Easter.
+Did you receive any eggs?

 Rainbow is a mixed Reception (Foundation Stage 2) and Year 1 class.
 The class is taught on Mondays, Tuesdays and Wednesday mornings by Miss Cooper.
 On Wednesday afternoons, Thursdays and Fridays Mrs Higgins teaches us.
 Mrs Adler, Mrs Benson, Mrs Bower and Mrs Hibbard help us.

 We were invited to look at the new born lambs belonging to Mrs Hague.
 We set off on a long walk down the valley and up the other side.
 It was very steep and muddy!
 When we got there we saw new lambs and their mothers.
 We were lucky enough to see one being born!
 We fed the new lambs milk and quietly looked at them as they slept and played.
 Finally it was time for us to walk back.
 It was a hard walk up the hill when the mud was so slippery but we washed our boots in the snow at the top.
 We were ready for our lunch when we got back!

 Thank you for having us, Mrs Hague, we had a brilliant time!

 This half term we will be learning all about Astronauts such as Neil Armstrong, Tim Peak and Helen Sharman.
 Please click on the link below to see our topic overview.